Bunyip Chasm: In a Gammon Gorge

 I wanted to make the side trip up to Bunyip Chasm4 before dark, so we worked quickly getting our gear ready for the evening.
 Half an hour after arriving we were ready to set off, with sunset two hours away.

-The climb started in a chasm so narrow that we could touch both walls at once.
+The climb started in a chasm so narrow we could touch both walls at once.
 A short way in we reached the first obstacle: a sheer climb of a few metres where a large boulder was wedged between the walls.
 There was an old log propped against the boulder, and a few small notches had been cut into it.
 It was awkward at first, but once we’d got the idea of it, it was easy to use as a crude ladder and climb up.

 Entering into the darkness of the chasm.